 For curved stairs, the railings need to be custom made to fit your stair.
 This means longer delivery times, and quite a big price difference.
 A curved stair lift usually starts at around $10,000, and can increase depending on the complexity of the stair.
 Longer stairs and more curves and landings are a typical factor that will increase the price point.

 Technical limitations and building codes are often a trigger cause as to why a stair lift can't be installed, but it's not the most important reason as to why you should consider other options:

 Inactivity is regarded one of the biggest global public health concerns of modern time.

-It's well-documented that activity have numerous health benefits, such as:
+It's well-documented that activity has numerous health benefits, such as:

-- Increase chance of being self-reliant and living in your own home
+- Increased chance of being self-reliant and living in your own home

 - Lower probability of falls and fractures

 - Lower risk of colon- and breast cancer

 - Better memory and other cognitive functions